Tensor-Network Analysis of Root Patterns in the XXX Model with Open Boundaries: Introduction

 \section{Introduction}

 Quantum integrable systems provide a rigorous framework for the exact study of one-dimensional many-body problems.
 Since Bethe's solution of the spin-$\tfrac{1}{2}$ XXX chain~\cite{Bethe1931}, the Bethe Ansatz has remained a cornerstone of the field, yielding exact results for a broad class of integrable models~\cite{Korepin1993,Takahashi1999,Bax82}.
 For quantum integrable systems with boundary fields, integrability can be preserved within the quantum inverse scattering method (QISM)~\cite{Skl80,Fad80}, provided that the boundary reflections satisfy the boundary Yang--Baxter equations~\cite{Sklyanin1988,Cherednik1984,Vega1993}.
 When the boundary fields are parallel, the Hamiltonian retains $U(1)$ symmetry and the Bethe Ansatz is well established~\cite{Alcaraz1987,Mezincescu1991}.
 In contrast, generic non-diagonal boundary terms break the $U(1)$ symmetry yet the model remains integrable.
 To address this issue, several techniques have been developed, including gauge transformation \cite{cao03}, fusion-based $T-Q$ relation \cite{yun95,nep021}, $q$-Onsager algebra \cite{bas1,bas2}, separation of variables \cite{nie2-2,nic13-1}, modified algebraic Bethe Ansatz \cite{bel13-1,bel13-2} and off-diagonal Bethe Ansatz \cite{cysw,book}.
 The eigenvalues of the transfer matrix of the quantum integrable systems without $U(1)$ symmetry are characterized by the inhomogeneous $T-Q$ relations.
 However, the associated Bethe Ansatz equations (BAEs) are inhomogeneous and the corresponding distributions of Bethe roots are very complicated.
 Consequently, the thermodynamic Bethe Ansatz \cite{yang69,gau71,tak71} is no longer valid, and computing the exact physical properties in the thermodynamic limit becomes exceedingly difficult.
+For a particular range of boundary parameters, non-linear integral equations have recently been derived directly from the inhomogeneous $T-Q$ relation for the XXX spin-$\tfrac{1}{2}$ quantum chain with non-diagonal boundary fields~\cite{Frahm2026}.
 Recently, based on off-diagonal Bethe Ansatz, the zero-root method (termed the $t-W$ scheme) has been proposed \cite{qiao20,qiao21}, which effectively tackles the challenges posed by the inhomogeneous $T-Q$ relations.
 The key point is to analyze the zero roots of the transfer matrix, not those of the $Q$-operator (i.e., the Bethe roots).

 The investigation of zero roots and Bethe roots is essential because their distribution patterns form the basis of the analysis of the thermodynamic limit and thermodynamic properties.
 Although the analytic structure of the inhomogeneous $T-Q$ relation and the $t-W$ relation are well understood, solving the associated constrained equations numerically remains challenging.
 Previous numerical studies of off-diagonal Bethe roots and zero roots have been restricted to small systems, typically $N \leq 12$, and served mainly to check theoretical conjectures~\cite{Nepomechie2013,Cao2013c}.
 Particularly in high-rank quantum integrable models, the dimension of the local Hilbert space is large, and existing numerical approaches are insufficient for analyzing the structures of zero roots and Bethe roots.
 In contrast, tensor-network algorithms-especially the density matrix renormalization group (DMRG)~\cite{White1992,Schollwock2005,Schollwock2011,Verstraete2004,McCulloch2007,Pollmann2010}, make it possible to obtain high-precision ground state and low-lying spectra for much larger systems, thereby building a practical bridge between functional formulas and numerical studies~\cite{Murg2012}.